smartdevicelink/sdl_evolution/proposals/NNNN-sdl-js-pwa.md

 ![Overview of WebSocket for cloud and embedded apps](../assets/proposals/NNNN-sdl-js-pwa/arch-overview.png)

-> An overview of application runtime environment and how they get connected to SDL Core.
+> An overview of application runtime environment and how they connect to SDL Core.
 This proposal adds the WebEngine part.

 ### Hybrid app preference

-Due to a new app platform/location the hybrid app pference should be modified to track mobile, cloud and local apps.
+Due to a new app platform, the hybrid app prefence should be modified to track mobile, cloud and local apps.

 **Mobile API**